(888) 815-0802Sign In

 Inbound Sales: How to Prioritize Inbound Leads

-It just so happens that the same marketing automation data that marketers use to score leads can be shared with sales reps in real time to help them prioritize those leads.
+As qualified leads come in from various sources, some are obviously more sales-ready than others.
+Likewise, some leads may be interested in purchasing a higher product volume or a more expensive product.
+By responding to the best leads first, inbound sales reps can cut down on wasted sales time and focus on the activities most likely to drive revenue.
+Unless companies can effectively prioritize those leads, much revenue gets left on the table.
+So, how can you help your sales reps know who to respond to first?
+Revenue.io Lead Prioritization It just so happens that marketers use the same marketing automation data to score leads that can be shared with sales reps in real-time to help them prioritize those leads.
 Better yet, guided selling solutions can capture various data points in Salesforce and automatically prioritize leads based on how likely they are to convert.
-Here are some datapoints that can be used for lead prioritization:
+Here are some data points that can be used for lead prioritization:

 Timestamp

 Whether you’re selling real estate or really good technology, the first responder often gets the deal.
 That’s why the time since the lead was submitted is often the most critical factor in prioritization.
-By capturing a timestamp of when a lead filled out a demo form, engaged with a chatbot, or downloaded content, it helps sales managers track whether reps are calling or emailing those high priority leads back in a timely manner.
+By capturing a timestamp of when a lead filled out a demo form, engaged with a chatbot, or downloaded content, it helps sales managers track whether reps are calling or emailing those high priority leads back promptly.
 The best inbound sales teams often set up strict SLAs around how quickly they should be responding to leads that interact with various sources.

 Requests for Product Information